 It is the mission of the TNEC to strengthen, protect and advance the overall education experience and opportunities for all American Indian students, families and communities of Minnesota.
-The TNEC is formally endorsed by both the Minnesota Chippewa Tribe Tribal Executive Committee and the Minnesota Indian Affairs Council.
+The TNEC is formally endorsed by both the Minnesota Chippewa Triba Executive Committee and the Minnesota Indian Affairs Council.

 Tribal nations and the State of Minnesota must continue to work towards strengthening and advancing the educational experiences for all American Indian students, educators, families and communities of Minnesota.
-The TNEC acknowledges the wide range of current investments and budget proposals that aim to benefit young children and families, the TNEC requests specific priority across all policy and budget proposal for American Indian students and educators.

 The State of Minnesota has one of the lowest graduation rates for American Indian students in the Nation.
-Recent data released by the Minnesota Department of Education shows the graduation rate for American Indian students has increased less than 10% since 2010, but other student groups have increased their rates at a much quicker pace, which has only widened the academic achievement gap.
+Recent data released by the Minnesota Department of Education shows the graduation rate for American Indian students has increased 7.7% since 2010, but other student groups have increased their rates at a much quicker pace, which has only widened the academic achievement gap.
 This is unacceptable.
 The TNEC requests State agencies to work in close consultation with us to identify and implement strategies to improve the educational outcomes for all American Indian students within all Minnesota-based education programs.